riku-ri/libyaml.scm/README.md

 #### Show the yaml-mapping

-As definition in *Read yaml file* section, yaml-mapping will be a procedure that generate a "association list".
+As definition in *Read yaml file or string* section, yaml-mapping will be a procedure that generate a "association list".
 So `print` `display` them will just show a hided procedure but not its content.
 `mapping-ordered-yaml<-` will recursively sort a `SCHEME-YAML-OBJECT` and